-- Drink plenty of fluids (non-alcoholic), even if you’re not thirsty.
+- Drink plenty of non-alcoholic fluids like water, even if you’re not thirsty.

 - Wear light-weight, loose-fitting clothing.